The Importance of Making a Specific Diagnosis for Every Wound

-Time and time again, patients that have been trated over many months with a variety of dressings and medications that have gotten worse under treatment because the diagnosis is wrong.
+Time and time again, patients who have been treated over many months with a variety of dressings and medications have gotten worse under treatment because the diagnosis is wrong.

 The characteristic that identifies a medical practitioner as a wound care expert, no matter what his field of specialization, is his/her ability to make a specific diagnosis.

 - Arterial Ulcers: need to be diagnosed not only by their appearance but also by their noninvasive vascular laboratory findings, and possibly the findings on arteriography.

 - Venous Stasis Ulcers: need to be diagnosed not just their appearance but by physiologic changes observed in the vascular laboratory.
 Venous Stasis Disease is not a diagnosis of exclusion.

 - Infectious Ulcers: need to be diagnosed by quantitative tissue culture.
 These wounds commonly do not have surrounding cellulitis.
 Unusual organisms have often been selected out by antibiotic therapy and by topical application of antibiotic ointments.

 - Vasculitic Ulcers: vasculitic ulcers and ulcers caused by connective tissue diseases are particularly difficult to evaluate and treat, but they can't be treated effectively without knowing the etiology.

 - Diabetic Foot Wounds: These are complicated because the main problem may be osteomyelitis, neuropathy, vascular insufficiency or some combination of the above.
 Understanding the "pathways to amputation" in the diabetic is important in designing treatment.